starb-ck/rcm/vex.md

 ## Conclusion

-We conlcude that the likelihood of obtaining Vex Mythoclast per run of Vault of Glass is approximately 4.290%, with the caveat that this determination is likely under-representative of the player population which allows for public queries of their character inventory.
+We conclude that the likelihood of obtaining Vex Mythoclast per run of Vault of Glass is approximately 4.290%, with the caveat that this determination is likely under-representative of the player population which allows for public queries of their character inventory.
 Therefore we suspect the actual value of the Vex Mythoclast drop rate is likely closer to 5%.